 The online program also covers a variety of topics related to serving in a leadership role in the elder care industry, such as the biological, psychological, and sociological impact of aging; ethical issues surrounding older adults and their families living in community or facility settings, including those of for-profit, nonprofit, and government organizations; and public policy development and approval processes at the local, state, and national levels.

-This certificate will principally serve two broad audiences:
+This online certificate will principally serve two broad audiences:

 - Current professionals whose organizations specialize in assisting/caring for older adults in public or private settings; and

 - Graduate students enrolled in a degree program related to aging (such as sociology, engineering, agriculture, nutrition, public administration, or human development).